 JPCRR Peer Review Policy

-Editors rapidly review each submission upfront to gauge its worthiness for double-blind peer review.
+Editors rapidly review each new submission to gauge its worthiness for double-blind peer review.
 Every submission sent out for peer review is blinded of authorship identifiers and receives a minimum of two and typically three or more anonymous reviews.
 Once all reviews have been received by the editors, corresponding authors are given editorial decisions along with the anonymous reviewer feedback.
 Most manuscripts require revisions prior to acceptance.
-Authors are responsible for completing these revisions in a timely manner, as prescribed by the decision letter.
+If invited to revise and resubmit a manuscript, authors are responsible for completing the requested revisions in a timely manner, as stipulated by the decision letter.

 Final decisions on submissions are ultimately the responsibility of the JPCRR editorial board, which makes determinations based on reviewer recommendations, author responses and revisions, and the paper’s novelty, clarity and relevance to the journal’s aims and scope.
 Editorial decisions are not affected by the origins of the manuscript, including the nationality, ethnicity, political beliefs, race or religion of the authors.
 Submissions by members of the editorial board are processed by the managing editor and production team to ensure blinded peer reviewers are used and unbiased reviews obtained.
 Copyright infringement and plagiarism are not tolerated.